john-org/2-react-Intro/readme.md

 > numbers.of(1,2,3,4)
 ```

-A static method applied to Cars only:
+A static method is applied to Cars only:

 ```sh
 Car.info()